Xamarin Component Submission

 Submitting a new Component

-In order to create a new sample you will need to login to the Components portal using your Xamarin account.
+To create a new sample you will need to login to the Components portal using your Xamarin account.
 Then click Submit a component to open a new component form.

 Use the steps below for guidance on filling in the New Component Form: